Skip to main content

 20. Third parties

-20.1 A person who is not NHS Digital or the Connecting Party shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Connection Agreement.
+20.1 A person who is not NHS England or the Connecting Party shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Connection Agreement.
 This clause does not affect any right or remedy of any person which exists, or is available, other than pursuant to that Act.

 20.2 The rights of the parties to rescind or vary this Connection Agreement are not subject to the consent of any other person or entity.